-Modules offered at the University of Hohenheim can be either blocked, i.e. offered as compact courses and last four weeks, or non-block, i.e. run for the entire duration of the lecture period.
-All compulsory modules are non-block modules and last the full length of the lecture period.
-Elective modules can be blocked in which case they are compact courses lasting four weeks.
-Elective modules may also be offered as non-block modules.
-Most modules require you to register for them.
-Please see the module description for more information on each module's registration process!
+Modules offered at the University of Hohenheim can be either blocked (in the form of four-week compact courses) or non-block (running the entire duration of the lecture period).
+All compulsory modules are non-block modules and last the entire semester.
+Elective modules however can be blocked but may also be offered as non-block modules.
+Please note that for most modules registration is necessary.